s3a-spatialaudio/VISR/doc/userdoc/binaural-synthesis-toolkit.rst

 Data inputs and outputs to components are represented by *ports*.
 They enable configurable, directional flow of information between components or with the outside environment.
-% The component API (application programming interface) is the core of the VISR framework There are two distinct types of ports: audio and parameter ports.
+There are two distinct types of ports: audio and parameter ports.
 Audio ports accept or create multichannel audio signals with an arbitrary, configurable number of single/mono audio signal waveforms, which is referred as the *width* of the port.
 Audio ports are configured with unique name, a width and a sample type such as :code:`float` or :code:`int16`.